indubitablement2/eos/README.md

 * Station cargo:
   * Cost resource to be built and maintained on a station.
 Owner may rent hangar for a fee to other player.
   * Most secure.
 Host station need to be destroyed before hangar is lootable by other player.
-  * Items are only available at the station they were stashed in.
-Transport is not safe and cost a fee.
 * Cargo pod:
   * Free.
 Just drop items out of a ship's inventory.
   * Lootable by anyone.